 According to Fr.
 Boniface Heidmeier’s wishes, the sanctuary was separated from the main body of the church by an arch with the inscription “Come, Let Us Adore.”
 The lettering was done by Fr.
 Boniface himself.
 The first Mass in the new building was celebrated on June 13, 1921.

-Over the years, as early pioneers in many communities, the Franciscans have helped build numerous churches in cities and towns across Canada.
+Over the years, the Franciscans have helped build numerous churches in communities across Canada.
 We hope to share more of these unique stories and experiences in future posts!